 Within the past decade, the process of genome fusion by endosymbiosis has been proposed by James Lake of the UCLA/NASA Astrobiology Institute to be responsible for the evolution of the first eukaryotic cells (Figure 20.15a).
 Using DNA analysis and a new mathematical algorithm called conditioned reconstruction (CR), his laboratory proposed that eukaryotic cells developed from an endosymbiotic gene fusion between two species, one an Archaea and the other a Bacteria.
 As mentioned, some eukaryotic genes resemble those of Archaea, whereas others resemble those from Bacteria.
 An endosymbiotic fusion event, such as Lake has proposed, would clearly explain this observation.
 On the other hand, this work is new and the CR algorithm is relatively unsubstantiated, which causes many scientists to resist this hypothesis.

 More recent work by Lake (Figure 20.15b) proposes that gram-negative bacteria, which are unique within their domain in that they contain two lipid bilayer membranes, indeed resulted from an endosymbiotic fusion of archaeal and bacterial species.
 The double membrane would be a direct result of the endosymbiosis, with the endosymbiont picking up the second membrane from the host as it was internalized.
 This mechanism has also been used to explain the double membranes found in mitochondria and chloroplasts.
-Lake’s work is not without skepticism, and the ideas are still debated within the biological science community.
+Some are skeptical of Lake’s work, and the biological science community still debates his ideas.
 In addition to Lake’s hypothesis, there are several other competing theories as to the origin of eukaryotes.
 How did the eukaryotic nucleus evolve?
 One theory is that the prokaryotic cells produced an additional membrane that surrounded the bacterial chromosome.
 Some bacteria have the DNA enclosed by two membranes; however, there is no evidence of a nucleolus or nuclear pores.
 Other proteobacteria also have membrane-bound chromosomes.
 If the eukaryotic nucleus evolved this way, we would expect one of the two types of prokaryotes to be more closely related to eukaryotes.

 The nucleus-first hypothesis proposes that the nucleus evolved in prokaryotes first (Figure 20.16a), followed by a later fusion of the new eukaryote with bacteria that became mitochondria.
 The mitochondria-first hypothesis proposes that mitochondria were first established in a prokaryotic host (Figure 20.16b), which subsequently acquired a nucleus, by fusion or other mechanisms, to become the first eukaryotic cell.
 Most interestingly, the eukaryote-first hypothesis proposes that prokaryotes actually evolved from eukaryotes by losing genes and complexity (Figure 20.16c).
 All of these hypotheses are testable.
 Only time and more experimentation will determine which hypothesis is best supported by data.